Abromeit/gsc-api-client/README.md

 ## API Reference

-The following table lists all public methods available in the `GoogleSearchConsoleClient` class:
+The following table lists all public methods available in the `GscApiClient` class:

 | Method Signature | Return Type | Description |
 |-----------------|-------------|-------------|